davidmeadejr/github-curriculum-vitae/README.md

 * ### BPP University (Sep 2017 – Mar 2022)
     * #### BSc, Digital and Technology Solutions, Computer Software Engineering
       * 1 of 14 selected for the program out of over 900 applicants.
+      * Software Engineer specialism.
-      * Awarded highest achiever in final year software engineering modules.
+      * Top percentile achiever in final year software engineering modules.

 * ### The London Institute of Banking & Finance (Issued Aug 2017.
 No Expiration Date)
     * #### Diploma in Financial Studies (DipFS)